Founded by Pope Julius II in the early 16th century and enlarged by successive pontiffs, the Vatican Museums boast one of the world's...

 The Stanza della Segnatura , Julius’ study and library, was the first room that Raphael painted, and it’s here that you’ll find his great masterpiece, La Scuola di Atene (The School of Athens), featuring philosophers and scholars gathered around Plato and Aristotle.
 The seated figure in front of the steps is believed to be Michelangelo, while the figure of Plato is said to be a portrait of Leonardo da Vinci, and Euclide (the bald man bending over) is Bramante.
 Raphael also included a self-portrait in the lower right corner – he’s the second figure from the right.

 The most famous work in the Stanza dell’Incendio di Borgo is the Incendio di Borgo (Fire in the Borgo), which depicts Pope Leo IV extinguishing a fire by making the sign of the cross.
 The ceiling was painted by Raphael’s master, Perugino.

 Sistine Chapel (Capella Sistina)

-The ceiling frescoes , which are best viewed from the chapel’s main entrance in the east wall (opposite the visitor entrance), are centred on nine panels depicting scenes from the Creation, the story of Adam and Eve, the Fall, and the plight of Noah.
+Michelangelo's ceiling design, which is best viewed from the chapel’s main entrance in the far east wall, covers the entire 800-sq-m surface.
+With painted architectural features and a cast of colourful biblical characters, it's centred on nine panels depicting scenes from the Creation, the story of Adam and Eve, the Fall, and the plight of Noah.

 The chapel’s walls also boast superb frescoes.
-Painted in 1481–82 by a crack team of Renaissance artists, including Botticelli, Ghirlandaio, Pinturicchio, Perugino and Luca Signorelli, they represent events in the lives of Moses (to the eft looking at the Giudizio Universale ) and Christ (to the right).
-Highlights include Botticelli’s Temptations of Christ and Perugino’s Christ Giving the Keys to St Peter .
+Painted in 1481–82 by a crack team of Renaissance artists, including Botticelli, Ghirlandaio, Pinturicchio, Perugino and Luca Signorelli, they represent events in the lives of Moses (to the left looking at the Giudizio Universale ) and Christ (to the right).
+Highlights include Botticelli’s Temptations of Christ and Perugino’s Handing over of the Keys .